JoeMerrell/employee-tracker/README.md

 ## Description

 The Employee Tracker is a command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+The GitHub repo for the application can be found here: https://github.com/JoeMerrell/employee-tracker/tree/main

 ## Contents